vladkol/MediaPlayback/README.md

 Media Playback plugin for [Unity](https://unity3d.com/) on Windows 10 Fall Creators Update.

-It supports a bread range of media playback features:
+It gives you access to a broad range of media playback features:
-* Local files, progressive and Adaptive Streaming (HLS, DASH)
+* Local files, progressive and Adaptive Streaming (HLS, DASH) playback
-* Regular and 360 videos, Stereoscopic (3D) and monoscopic
+* Regular and 360 videos, stereoscopic (3D) and monoscopic
+* All formats, codecs and media containers [supported by Windows 10](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/supported-codecs#video-codec--format-support)
 * Subtitles

 The plugin is built on top of [MediaPlayer](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/play-audio-and-video-with-mediaplayer) Universal Windows Platform API.